honeysungra/springboot-interview-questions/Microservices Interview questions.md

 While generally discouraged due to complexity and performance issues, distributed transactions can be used in specific scenarios where strong consistency is required.

 -   **Two-Phase Commit (2PC)**: This protocol ensures that all participating services either commit or roll back changes together.
 However, it introduces latency and potential deadlocks.
+-   Example: In a banking application where transferring money involves both accounts (sender and receiver), 2PC can ensure that both account updates either succeed or fail together.
 -   **XA Protocols**: These are standards for implementing distributed transactions across multiple resource managers while maintaining ACID properties.

 ## **4. Compensation Mechanisms**